oyoclass/pythonmini-doc/README.md

-# Documentation for Python Mini App in OYOclass.com
+# Documentation for Python Mini App